Immigration attorney Parvin Wiliani addresses the audience at DACA Day. (Adam Gilles/Lariat)

 “Our college has a responsibility to serve students regardless of the papers they bring,” said Saddleback College President Gregory Anderson.
 “It’s not our business where they’re coming from, it’s our business to help them achieve their academic success.”

-Immigration attorney Parvin Wiliani spoke to the audience about her own experience coming to America and being able to help others along their pathway toward U.S. citizenship.
+Immigration attorney Parvin Wiliani spoke to the audience about her own experience coming to America and being able to help others along their path toward U.S. citizenship.

 “I’m an immigrant and proud of it,” Wiliani said.
 “I came here with a suitcase.”